Arna13/sunst0rm-guide/docs/misc/LINUX.md

 This part of the guide focuses on getting sunst0rm on Linux using a KVM (Kernel Virtual Machine) using USB passthrough

 This is only necessary if you want to follow this guide.
-You can always use [the linux version of the script](https://github.com/MCApollo/sunst0rm) (If you want to use it natively, [here's my guide](https://github.com/afastaudir8/sunst0rm-guide-linux))
+You can always use [the linux version of the script](https://github.com/MCApollo/sunst0rm) (If you want to use it natively, [here's my (a fast audi r8) guide](https://github.com/afastaudir8/sunst0rm-guide-linux))

 ### This only works on Linux.
 Do not even bother trying to do this on Windows.